 Fifteen minutes?
 Yes.
 Avoid commentary and digression – stick to the main ideas and keep it moving.
 At the end of the first pass through this information go back and repeat each question in sequence to further cement the answers in their minds.
 I’ll explain why this is important after we walk through the questions and answers.

 Finally, don’t distribute printed handouts until the end.
 Otherwise Scouts will be looking at the handout rather than engaging in the discussion.
-Here’s my Fifteen Minute Patrol Leader Training PDF of the questions and answers.
+Get my Fifteen Minute Patrol Leader Training in a printable PDF using the download button at the end of this post.

 I’d also suggest that you don’t call this training, just have a discussion with your Scouts.